avaxman/Directional/docs/index.md

 Directional is led by [Amir Vaxman](http://www.staff.science.uu.nl/~vaxma001/).
 Please [contact me](mailto:avaxman@gmail.com) if you have questions or comments.
 For troubleshooting, please post an [issue](https://github.com/avaxman/Directional/issues) on github.

-If you're using libirectional in your projects, quickly [drop me a note](mailto:avaxman@gmail.com).
+If you're using Directional in your projects, quickly [drop me a note](mailto:avaxman@gmail.com).
 Tell me who you are and what you're using it for.
 This helps justify spending time maintaining this library!

 ## Future Plans

-The following functionality is still in workds for Directional:
+The following functionality is still in workds for Directional.
+Please contact me for any suggestions or contributions from this wish list which are very welcome!

-1. Other discretizations: discrete exterior calculus, vector-based fields.
+1. Other discretizations: discrete exterior calculus, vertex-based fields.
 2. 3D fields.
 3. Discrete vector calculus: operators and Hodge decomposition.
 4. Line-integral convolution visualization.
-5. N-Symmetry seamless parameterization (for hexagonal and triangle remeshing).
-6. Subdivision fields.

 If you would like to suggest further topics, would like to collaborate in implementation, complain about bugs or ask questions, please address [Amir Vaxman](avaxman@gmail.com) (or open an issue in the repository).